laravel-ready/laravel-starter-next/resources/docs/dev/get-started/containers.md

 By default we are using official [Redis](https://redis.io/) as cache and session driver.
 You can modify the container configuration in the docker-compose files or remove the redis service if you don't need it.

+[PhpRedis](https://github.com/phpredis/phpredis) extension is required for Redis support.
+By the official [Laravel Redis Docs](https://laravel.com/docs/12.x/redis#introduction) suggestion we are using as PHP extension.
+This extension is installed with Dockerfiles.

 <a name="docker-compose"></a>

 ## 🔸 Docker Compose